C&A

-C&A is a multinational of retail clothing stores, with European head offices in Vilvoorde, Belgium, and Düsseldorf, Germany.
-The company operates approximately 1,300 stores in Europe and approximately 300 stores in Brazil as well as websites for online shopping.
+C&A is a multinational chain of retail clothing stores that originated in the Netherlands.
+It now has European head offices in Vilvoorde, Belgium, and Düsseldorf, Germany.
+The company operates approximately 1,250 stores in Europe and 330 in Brazil, as well as websites for online shopping.
+In Brazil, C&A is operated through a joint venture, C&A Modas S.A., which is listed on the B3 stock exchange in São Paulo.
 It also licenses the C&A name for stores in Mexico and China, which are under different ownership.
-C&A's brands include Angelo Litrico, Avanti, Clockhouse, Here+There, Palomino, Rodeo (ski and snowboard clothes), Westbury, Yessica, Yessica Pure, and Your Sixth Sense.

-The company name is derived from the initials its founders, Clemens (1818–1902) and August (1819–1892) Brenninkmeijer.
-The Brenninkmeijer family owns the C&A group through its Swiss company COFRA Group.
-The company's success has led the family to be among the wealthiest in the Netherlands, even though the Brenninkmeijer family live in Geneva and Zug, Switzerland.

 History

+Foundation

 The Brenninkmeyer family had traded in linen and textiles since the 17th century from Mettingen, Germany.
-In 1841, the company was founded in Sneek by brothers Clemens and August Brenninkmeijer as a Dutch textile company, later taking its company name from the initials of the founders.
-The family was very secretive, in part to avoid customs scrutiny, and upon reaching age 14, family members were given the choice of working for C&A or joining the Catholic priesthood.
-In 1906, Clemens' son, Bernard Joseph, started discounting in Amsterdam and, by 1910, there were ten C&A stores in the Netherlands.
+In 1841, a Dutch textile firm was founded in Sneek by brothers Clemens and August Brenninkmeijer, later taking its company name from the initials of the founders.
+The family was very secretive, in part to avoid customs scrutiny, and upon reaching age 14, male members of the family were given the choice of working for C&A or joining the Catholic priesthood.
+In 1906, Clemens' son, Bernard Joseph, started operating in Amsterdam.
+By 1910, there were ten C&A stores in the Netherlands.

-In 1974, C&A was one of the sponsors of the 1974 FIFA World Cup and in 1978 Sponsored Cycling through Eddy Merckx's team taking over from Fiat France.
+In 1974, C&A was one of the sponsors of the 1974 FIFA World Cup.
+In 1978, C&A sponsored cycling through Eddy Merckx's team, taking over from Fiat France.

+Development since 2000

-In 2000, due to competition from Tesco and Asda, and to expanding high street names such as H&M, Zara and Topshop, C&A announced its withdrawal from the British market, where it had been operating since 1922 and had 109 stores.
+In June 2000, C&A announced its withdrawal from the British market, where it had been operating since 1922, had 109 stores, and had used the name C&A Modes.
 The last UK retail stores closed in 2001.
-Primark bought 6 C&A stores.
+Primark bought six C&A stores.
+At the same time, C&A closed its two Irish stores, in Dublin and Belfast.

 In June 2009, C&A withdrew from the Argentinian market.

 In the summer of 2010, Beyoncé released a clothing line, House of Deréon, in cooperation with C&A.